NYS Comprehensive Emergency Management Plan (CEMP)

 State Multi-Hazard Mitigation Plan

-The New York Division of Homeland Security and Emergency Services (DHSES) serves as the lead State agency responsible for the maintenance and 5-year update of the State Hazard Mitigation Plan (SHMP) under the direction of the Disaster Preparedness Commission (DPC), which is comprised of the agencies that contribute to mitigation, response, and recovery in New York.
-While DHSES holds primary responsibility for coordinating and tracking the progress of mitigation actions, many programs and actions are administered by other federal, state, and local entities.
-Inter-organizational coordination is the key to developing a comprehensive State mitigation strategy designed to reduce the State’s overall risk and vulnerabilities.
+The New York Division of Homeland Security and Emergency Services (DHSES) serves as the lead State agency responsible for the maintenance and regulatory update of the State Hazard Mitigation Plan (SHMP) under the direction of the Disaster Preparedness Commission (DPC), which is comprised of the agencies that contribute to mitigation, response, and recovery in New York.

-This portion of the CEMP addresses the State's overall hazard mitigation planning process, risk assessment, strategy development, and plan implementation.
-Having a FEMA-approved mitigation plan provides New York State and its communities access to the full range of post-disaster recovery programs and each of FEMA's five hazard mitigation programs to reduce the effect of similar events.
+In addition to the broad research and documentation of mitigation needs, efforts, and achievements across the state, a FEMA-approved mitigation plan provides New York State and its communities access to the full range of post-disaster recovery programs and each of FEMA's five hazard mitigation programs to reduce the effect of similar events.
 It also allows New York State to identify ongoing mitigation opportunities and take maximum advantage of available Federal funding to implement mitigation measures at the State and local levels.
-The plan offers a source of natural hazard data and can serve as a guide in content and formatting as local plan writers prepare their own mitigation plans and develop local strategies.
+The plan offers a source of natural hazard data and can serve as a guide in content, formatting, and engagement facilitation as local plan writers prepare their own mitigation plans and develop local strategies.

 Response and Short-Term Recovery Plan